sedostheatre/sedos.co.uk/input/shows/2020-love-valour-compassion.md

 subtitle: A monumental exploration into life, love and loss at the end of the millennium
 showtimes:
   - time: 2020-08-04 19:30
-showtime-summary: THIS SHOW HAS BEEN TEMPORARILY POSTPONED.
+showtime-summary: THIS SHOW HAS BEEN POSTPONED.
 venue: Bridewell Theatre
 primary-color: "#f35892"
 header-image: /assets/lovevalourcompassion-landscape.jpg